nus-cs2113-AY2223S2/ip/docs/README.md

 ### `mark` - Marks a task as completed

-Marks a task of certain task number as completed
+Marks a task of certain task number as completed.
 Example of usage: `mark 1`

 Expected outcome: